News

 What do monarch butterflies need in order to survive?

-How to you create a milkweed nursery for monarch caterpillars?
+How to create a milkweed nursery for monarch caterpillars?

 Imagine if you could only survive on one type of food.
 That is the life of a monarch caterpillar, which relies entirely on milkweed (Asclepiadaceae) leaves as a food source.
 That’s right…Milkweed is the only host plant on which monarchs will lay their eggs and the only source of food for baby caterpillars.
 The milkweed that are native to the Mid-Atlantic region include Butterfly Weed (Asclepias tuberosa), Common Milkweed (Asclepias syriaca), and Swamp Milkweed (Asclepias incarnata).